 User Experience – The Bane of Platforms

-Scolaris has emerged as the industry’s answer to these protracted platform problems.
-With a convenient and single content management system, Scolaris allows publishers to host different types of content – journals, video, blogs, news, among others – on the platform.
+This era has seen the emergence of platforms that works as the industry’s answer to these protracted platform problems.
+With a convenient and single content management system, these platforms allow publishers to host different types of content – journals, video, blogs, news, among others – on the platform.
 Sections, articles, chapters, and other content types can contain a diversity of content such as images, videos, interactive figures, sound files, graphs, tables, charts, and PowerPoint.
-There are also powerful in-built semantic capabilities that make the content more search-friendly and discoverable.
-The platform allows users to navigate through subject or other taxonomies, look for terms or topics of interest to the user, and search by specific attributes of the content such as author.
-There is also provision for access control whereby publisher determines who can see the content without a paywall.
+These new-age platforms are also having a powerful in-built semantic capability that makes the content more search-friendly and discoverable.
+These highly advanced platforms allow users to navigate through subject or other taxonomies, look for terms or topics of interest to the user, and search by specific attributes of the content such as author.
+They also provide provision for access control whereby the publisher determines who can see the content without a paywall.
 Specific content can be restricted; teachers have access to certain content that students do not.

-Scolaris also has the Express tool embedded, which allows publishers or their partners to upload and publish large volume of varied content.
-The user interface is dynamic; new features are continually updated.
-Publishers can also update pages on their own using the Direct Publishing Module.
+Many other embedded tools allow publishers or their partners to upload and publish a large volume of varied content.
+These platforms have a dynamic user interface with constant updates in features.
+Publishers can have the option to update pages on their own using different modules.

-Scolaris provides a complete range of tools to support the publishing life cycle.
-From content ingestion, preview and embargo support, publication, alerts, browse, search, taxonomic support, discovery, access control, eCommerce, and analytics, the platform supports a wide array of XML-based content and multimedia content types.
+These platforms provide a complete range of tools to support the publishing life cycle.
+From content ingestion, preview and embargo support, publication, alerts, browse, search, taxonomic support, discovery, access control, eCommerce, and analytics, these new-age platforms support a wide array of XML-based content and multimedia content types.
 Multiple front-end technologies support a wide array of use cases.